perllb/ctg-sc-cite-seq-10x/README.md

 - Demux -> cellranger -> QC
 - Supports ADT/HTO and RNA libraries sequenced on same flowcell.
 - Supports different indexing of RNA and ADT/HTO library (e.g. RNA dual and ADT/HTO single).
 See `Handle dual and single indexing in same sequencing run` for more info.
+- It requires TotalSeq antibody IDs used for ADT/HTO in experiment, and creates feature reference csv.
+See `2.
+Feature reference (feature.ref.csv)` and `1.
+Samplesheet` sections below.

 1. Clone and build the Singularity container for this pipeline: https://github.com/perllb/ctg-sc-cite-seq-10x/tree/master/container